Serenade (novel): Plot Summary

-Hawes is both a conductor of tremendous talent and a superb music teacher who had mentored the young Sharp in Paris.
-He is also an entrepreneur who regards music as a commodity to be exploited: "he made a whore out of it."
-Sharp had fallen under Hawes' spell as the price of developing his operatic skills long dash a spell that tempted Sharp to satisfy Hawes' desire for a sexual relationship.
-When Sharp realized that his dependency on Hawes had become a humiliating addiction, the quality of his voice deteriorated and he ceased to be a topnotch baritone.
-He escaped to Mexico, where opera companies were deemed less discriminating artistically.
-There he encountered Juana Montez and recovered his singing prowess under her influence.

-Hawes is conducting opera in New York and informs Sharp that he has already booked him for a performance.
-When Sharp demurs due to his Hollywood obligations, Hawes insists he come immediately to his hotel suite to resolve the matter.
-Sharp is loath to comply with the domineering "Papa" Hawes, but Juana encourages him to go.
+Hawes is both a talented conductor and a music teacher who had mentored the young Sharp in Paris.
+He is also an entrepreneur who regards music as a commodity to be exploited: "He made a whore out of it."
+When Sharp realized that his dependency on Hawes had become a humiliating addiction, the quality of his voice deteriorated, resulting in his self-imposed exile in Mexico.
+Hawes informs Sharp that he has already booked him for a performance in New York.
+Sharp is loath to comply with the domineering Hawes, but Juana encourages him to go.